nk412/nk412.github.io/src/photoblog/greenland.md

 In the sun, the melting ice creates channels and draws streaks on the surface.
 Under water, warm sea currents etch tiny groove like patterns that almost seems biological.
 The berg on the right has very recently rolled over.

 ::image:street.avif(A quiet street in Ilulissat, looking out to the sea.)
-Ilulissat is Greenlandic for _Icebergs_.
 Here, doing the dishes is never a chore.
 The view outside is never static, as giant icebergs drift slowly, constantly.

 ::image:man.avif

-::image:church.avif(This historic Lutheran churcg where little bergs lick the shore, was built in 1782, and for a time, was the biggest building in Greenland.)
+::image:church.avif(Zion's Church, built in 1782, was for a time the biggest building in Greenland.
+Little bergs lick the shore below it.)